curvelogic/eucalypt/docs/index.md

 !!! note

-	Unlike, for example, Clojure which makes commas optional by treating them as whitespace, Eucalypt demands that if you are going to put commas in, they have to be in the right place, at the end of declarations.
+	Unlike Clojure which makes commas optional by treating them as whitespace, Eucalypt demands that if you are going to put commas in, they have to be in the right place, at the end of declarations.
 So you can use them if you believe it makes